Lesson Plan - Get It!

-The ultimate decision to repeal Prohibition was likely based on the prospect of collecting federal tax revenue off the sale of alcohol.
+The ultimate decision to repeal Prohibition was likely based on the prospect of collecting federal tax revenue from the sale of alcohol.

-During Prohibition, alcohol was sold at a premium because it was illegal, and the U.S. government received no tax revenue from it.
+During Prohibition, alcohol was sold at a premium because it was illegal, and the U.S. government received no tax revenue.
 With the American economy struggling to recover, it made sense to increase revenue through taxes on the legal sale of alcohol.